ClickHouse/clickhouse-docs/docs/en/cloud/manage/scaling.md

 ## Handling bursty workloads
 If you have an upcoming expected spike in your workload, you can use the [ClickHouse Cloud API](/docs/en/cloud/manage/api/services-api-reference.md) to preemptively scale up your service to handle the spike and scale it down once the demand subsides.
-To understand current service size and the number of replicas you can run the query below
+To understand the current service size and the number of replicas, you can run the query below:

 ```
+SELECT *
+FROM clusterAllReplicas('default', view(
-SELECT hostname(), getSetting('max_threads'), formatReadableSize(getSetting('max_memory_usage'))
+    SELECT
+        hostname() AS server,
+        getSetting('max_threads') as cpu_cores,
+         formatReadableSize(getSetting('max_memory_usage')) as memory
-FROM clusterAllReplicas(default, system.one)
+    FROM system.one
+))
+ORDER BY server ASC
+SETTINGS skip_unavailable_shards = 1
 ```